 Finding a really great photographer can be a difficult task.
 How do you know if the photographer is any good?
 Will the photographer show up on time, or at all? and How can I be sure I am getting the photos that I am paying for?

 I myself am in this unique position of being a photographer who gets hired by clients and a photographer who hires other photographers.
-Since I stick mostly to corporate clients and because I am a photographer based in Toronto, I am not looking to make this post self promotional.
+Since I stick mostly to corporate clients and because I am a photographer based in Toronto, I am not looking to make this post self-promotional.
 I hope to answer a few questions so you know what to look for when hiring a photographer.
-So if you are looking find a wedding photographer or find a family photographer this should give you a good idea what to look for.
+So if you are looking to find a wedding photographer or find a family photographer this should give you a good idea of what to look for.

 Where to Start When Booking a Photographer Near Me?